 Our skin begins to loosen and sag as we age, which can make us look older and heavier than we actually are.
 Whether you are bothered by a double chin, concerned about a loss of volume in your face, or wish to contour your jawline for a more youthful lift, Profound RF (radio frequency) may be an excellent and effective option for you.Continue reading “Profound RF” »

 Below, please click on the laser procedures that are of interest to you in order to get the details on what they do, how they work, and the positive outcomes you can look forward to.

-We use Fraxel® laser technology to treat women and men of all skin types.
-It can be used to effectively rejuvenate skin in areas including the face, neck, chest, hands, arms, and torso.Continue reading “Fraxel® Non-Ablative Laser Treatments Seattle” »
+We use Fraxel® laser technology to treat women and men of all different skin types.
+The treatment can be used to effectively rejuvenate skin in areas including the face, neck, chest, hands, arms, and torso.Continue reading “Fraxel® Non-Ablative Laser Treatments Seattle” »

 Lymphatic drainage is the term for the positive effect that results from a lymphatic massage, a very precise manner of massage that works specifically to bring your body the following benefits: